Graphs isomorphisms under edge-replacements and the family of amoebas: Basic problems about amoebas

 \begin{problem}\mbox{} \begin{enumerate} \item[(i)] Find other families of global and/or local amoebas.
 In particular, find other infinite families of connected global amoebas. \item[(ii)] Is there a global amoeba on $n$ vertices and $m$ edges for every $m$ with $0 \le m \le \lfloor \frac{n^2}{4} \rfloor$? \item[(iii)] Is there a local amoeba on $n$ vertices and $m$ edges for every $m$ with $0 \le m \le {n \choose 2}$? \end{enumerate} \end{problem}

 Of course, the recognition problem and its complexity should be studied.
 To determine if a graph is a local or a global amoeba, one first has to determine which are its feasible edge-replacements, a problem that involves checking if two graphs are isomorphic.
 The isomorphism problem in graphs has been intensively studied.
 The best currently accepted theoretical algorithm is due to Babai and Luks \cite{BaLu83}, which has a running time of $2^{\mathcal{O}(\sqrt{n \log n})}$ for a graph on $n$ vertices.
 A quasi-polynomial time algorithm was announced by Babai in 2015 \cite{Bab15}, but its proof is not yet fully peer-reviewed, see \cite{Bab17}.
 However, there are many graphs classes in which the isomorphism problem is polynomial \cite{McK, McKPi}.
 The difference in checking if a graph $G$ of order $n$ is a local or a global amoeba lies on checking if the group $S_G$ is isomorphic to the symmetric group $S_n$, or if $S_{G^*}$ acts transitively on $[n+1]$, where $G^* = G \cup K_1$ (see Theorem \ref{thm:eq}).
-Both things can be computed in $O(|S| n)$-time, given that $S$ is the set of generators (see \cite{KaOs, Ser}). \begin{problem} What is the computational complexity of determining if a graph G is a global and/or local amoeba? \end{problem}
+Both things can be computed in $O(|S| n)$-time, given that $S$ is a set of generators (see \cite{KaOs, Ser}).
+In \cite{GGM}, among other results, a public repository containing several programs to detect both types of amoebas is presented, see \cite{GGM_rep}, where a collection of results for sets of non-isomorphic graphs of order up to $10$, as well as non-isomorphic trees of order up to $22$ are shown.

+\begin{problem} What is the computational complexity of determining if a graph G is a global and/or local amoeba? \end{problem}

-A structural characterization of {the graphs that are global but not local amoebas or of those that are local but not global, or of those which are both, that could give clues on how they can be constructed or recognized may be an interesting problem.
+A structural characterization of the graphs that are global but not local amoebas or of those that are local but not global, or of those that are both, that could give clues on how they can be constructed or recognized may be an interesting problem.

 \begin{problem} Provide a structural characterization of the following graph families. \item[(i)] Global amoebas that are not local amoebas. \item[(i)] Local amoebas that are not global amoebas. \item[(i)] Graphs that are both, global and local amoebas. \end{problem}